vickzkater/lara-s-cms/README.md

 Next, setup environment configuration in `.env` file

+- Set `DISPLAY_SESSION` for enable/disable display session in Admin - Footer (Development Purpose)

+- Set `APP_BACKEND` for choose application back-end mode (MODEL or API) if use API, please make sure "Application URL API" in Config Menu is not empty
+- Set `ADMIN_CMS` for enable/disable Admin Panel
 - Set `ADMIN_DIR` for set application or admin system directory name (or leave it blank if using the admin dashboard only)

 - Set `APP_URL_SITE` for set application URL that used for login with social media

-- Set `DISPLAY_SESSION` for enable/disable display session in Admin - Footer (Development Purpose)

 - Set `APP_TIMEZONE` for set timezone application, sample: UTC or Asia/Jakarta
 - Set `APP_MAINTENANCE_UNTIL` for set deadline maintenance application using format (Y, m - 1, d)